 Figure A2.
-Example of Concentrations of Standardized Ileal Digestible (SID) Lys to Optimize Different Outcomes for PIC® Pigs (25- to 50-lb pig; PIC® internal data)
+Example of Concentrations of Standardized Ileal Digestible (SID) Lys to Optimize Different Outcomes for PIC® Pigs (20 to 25-kg pig; PIC® internal data)

 Formulating for Maximum Performance

 Nutrient concentrations are selected to achieve maximum performance.
 Financial return is not a consideration.
 The optimal concentration of the nutrient could be different depending on the response criteria, an example being the SID Lys concentration required to maximize ADG is likely lower than the concentration required to optimize F/G.